Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 <div id="table-iteration-1-slices"></div>

-It's clear that nothing is clear :-) Yes, there is a general picture, but it's like an average across the hospital.
+It's clear that nothing is clear :-) Yes, there is a general picture, but it's like "an average temperature across a hospital" (Russian idiom, means that there are situations when average results are not indicative and concreate cases should be taken in account).
 If we look at specific slices, they are quite different and evenly distributed.

 Formally, we can say that we will target "strategists who enjoy exploring the world and want to do so in a setting of conspiratorial black humor'.
 Then, we can state that our most-targeted audience is `21/243` (`Core` + `Hard` strategists), which is approximately `8.5%` of strategy players.